-Roman is a Principal Academic in Global Current Affairs in the Media School at Bournemouth University, founder and convenor of the Greek Politics Specialist Group of the UK’s Political Studies Association, and a faculty member at the Salzburg Academy on Media & Global Change in Austria.
+Roman is a Principal Lecturer in Global Current Affairs in the Media School at Bournemouth University, founder and convenor of the Greek Politics Specialist Group of the UK’s Political Studies Association, and a faculty member at the Salzburg Academy on Media & Global Change in Austria.
 He holds a BSc in International & European Studies (2000, Panteion University of Social & Political Sciences, Athens, Greece); an MSc in European Politics & Policy (2001, London School of Economics); a PG Certificate in Academic Practice (2006) and a PhD in Political Communication (2010, Bournemouth University).

 Roman’s work focuses on emerging patterns of civic engagement and behaviour with particular reference to the phenomena of globalisation, extremism and digitization.
 He is also interested in the relationship between Europe’s urban landscapes, public sphere/spaces and civic culture.
 From October 2013 to January 2014 he worked as a visiting scholar in the Engagement Game Lab at Emerson College in Boston, USA.